By Nicolas Gambardella

 A good systems biology model aims at being anchored in biological knowledge, and even (generally) reflects the biological mechanisms underlying the behaviours of the system.
 We are using modelling to understand biology, and not using biology as an illustration of modelling techniques (which is a perfectly respectable activity, but not the focus of this blog post).
 In order to do so, the model must be built from the processes we want to represent (hence complying with the Minimum Information Requested in the Annotation of Models).
 Therefore, try to build up your model from reactions (or transitions if this is a Petri Net, rules for a Rule-based model, influences for a Logic model), rather than writing directly the equations controlling the evolution of variables.

 Another aspect which is worth a thought is the existence of different “compartments”.
-In systems biology, compartments are the “spaces” that contain the biological entities represented by your variables (the word has a slightly different meaning in PKPD modeling, where it means the variable itself).
+In systems biology, compartments are the “spaces” that contain the biological entities represented by your variables (the word has a slightly different meaning in PKPD modelling, where it means the variable itself).
 Because compartments can have different sizes, that these sizes can change and can be used to affect other aspects of the models, it is important to represent them correctly, rather than ignoring them altogether, which was the case for decades.

-Many tools have been developed to help you building models that way, such as (but absolutely not limited to) CellDesigner and the excellent COPASI.
+Many tools have been developed to help you build models that way, such as (but absolutely not limited to) CellDesigner and the excellent COPASI.
 These software tools are in general very user-friendly and more approachable for biologists.
 A large list of tools is available from the SBML software guide.

 3- Document as you build

 Bookkeeping is a cornerstone of any professional activity, and lab notebooks are scientists’ best friends.
-Modeling is no exception.
+Modelling is no exception.
 If you do not log why you created a variable or a reaction, what biological entities they represent, how you chose the initial values or the boundaries for

 Several software tools, such as COPASI, provide means of annotating every single element of a model, either with free